 PEDIATRIC CLINIC: FALL ONLY

-Return documents to our Physical Therapy Program Assistant, Jenn Albert, via fax, mail or in person.
+Return documents to our Physical Therapy Lead Program Coordinator, Jenn Albert, via fax, mail or in person.

 Referral forms can also be requested by email or phone:

 The clinic operates on the academic calendar both fall and spring semesters as follows:

 - Fall Semester – Tuesdays and Thursdays, 9:30 a.m.–5:30 p.m.